lexibank/tlopo/out/vol1/chapter8.md

 <a id="p-228"></a>

-Slingshots would have been used for hunting birds, flying foxes and perhaps the cuscus. [^6] Although it is assumed that ordinary well-shaped stones were used, [Green](../references.md#source-Green1979) ([1979](../references.md#source-Green1979):39) has documented a pointed-end Tridacna shell slingstone from Main Reef Islands circa 1000 BC.
+Slingshots would have been used for hunting birds, flying foxes and perhaps the cuscus.[^6] Although it is assumed that ordinary well-shaped stones were used, [Green](../references.md#source-Green1979) ([1979](../references.md#source-Green1979): 39) has documented a pointed-end Tridacna shell slingstone from Main Reef Islands circa 1000 BC.

 <a id="s-12"></a>